apache/flink/docs/dev/connectors/kafka.md

 ## Kafka Consumer

-Flink's Kafka consumer is called `FlinkKafkaConsumer08` (or `09` for Kafka 0.9.0.x versions, etc.).
+Flink's Kafka consumer is called `FlinkKafkaConsumer08` (or `09` for Kafka 0.9.0.x versions, etc. Note that since modern Kafka connector, it will not carry the version number of Kafka.).
 It provides access to one or more Kafka topics.

 The constructor accepts the following arguments: